-Abundance of rare DNA changes following population explosion may hold clues to common diseasesMay 17th, 2012 in Pediatrics /
+Abundance of rare DNA changes following population explosion may hold clues to common diseasesMay 17, 2012 in Medicine & Health / Pediatrics

 One-letter switches in the DNA code occur much more frequently in human genomes than anticipated, but are often only found in one or a few individuals.